codex-academy/oh-oh/pages/light.md

 // will now print 'The blue light is currently on'
 ```

-When creating classes you need to decide what data is private and only visible inside the Object, which data should be read-only and what data should be publicly accessible and changeable.
-Objects can have private (internal) data and utility functions which is not accessible from outside the Class.
+When creating classes you need to decide:
+  * What data is private inside the Object
+  * Which data is read-only
+  * What data should be publicly accessible and changeable.

+Objects can have private data and utility functions which is not accessible from outside the Class as well.

 ## Classes in the next version of Javascript